Adamiro Reach · Outward track · Step 3 of 3

 When you have Sunday afternoon and want a week of content live by Monday morning.

-Open Reach.
-Your inbox has ideas from Signals, Tank takeaways from last week, and a couple of Voice drafts waiting.
-You approve seven posts in twenty minutes.
+Open Voice.
+Your ideas list has ideas from Signals, Tank takeaways from last week, and a you also have a couple of Voice drafts waiting.
+You send them to Reach and approve seven posts in twenty minutes.
 They publish across your channels on schedule all week.
 You go back to running the business.

 Multi-channel presence